vedaterenoglu/atp-store-nextjs/src/documents/claude/technology-stack.md

 - Testing infrastructure with MSW for GraphQL mocking
 - Single repository with GitHub-Vercel integration
 - No custom Clerk sign-in/sign-up URLs (modal authentication only)

+### 🔧 Accepted Technical Exceptions

+- **@ts-nocheck in shadcn/ui barrel exports**: Required for third-party component type re-exports.
+This is standard practice for shadcn/ui integration and should not be modified.
+- **ESLint disables in test setup**: Minimal disables acceptable only in jest.setup.ts for test infrastructure configuration.
+- **Third-party library patterns**: Some third-party libraries (like shadcn/ui) may have patterns that deviate from project standards.
+These should be documented but not modified.